 Like with machine washed jeans, follow the instructions on the fabric care label.

 How to Wash Jeans for the First Time

 When you get a new pair of jeans, early loving care is important when it comes to long-lasting denim.
 The best way you can do this is to wash your jeans by hand and wash them alone.
 Turn them inside out, and either wash them in cold water in the sink or in the bathtub, where they can be placed down flat.
 After you’ve washed your jeans, make sure you rinse them thoroughly with cold water, so all the suds are washed out and the water runs clear, and then hang them up to dry.

 Denim Tricks for Keeping Your Jeans in Top Shape

-- Hang your jeans.
+Hang your jeans.
 One secret to prolonging the wear of jeans between washings is to hang them when you are not wearing them.
-It will help the fibres recover from stress and stretch, especially in the knees and the seat.
+It will help the fibers recover from stress and stretch, especially in the knees and the seat.

-- Spot clean jeans with holes in them.
-It’s better to spot clean any dirty marks, or, if you have to wash ripped jeans, do so by hand.
+Spot clean jeans with holes in them.
+It’s better to spot clean any dirty spots or if you have to wash ripped jeans wash by hand.

-- Only wash your jeans when necessary.
+Only wash your jeans when necessary.
 The abrasive agitation from your washing machine can wear the fabric down over time and shorten the life of your denim.
-If you need eliminate odours and refresh your denim jeans between washes, use Tide’s Antibacterial Fabric Spray, a fast-acting solution that eliminates up to 99.9 percent of bacteria, when used as directed.
+If you need eliminate odors and refresh your denim jeans between washes, use Tide’s Antibacterial Fabric Spray, a fast-acting solution that eliminates up to 99.9% of bacteria when used as directed.

 True or False?
 5 Denim Care Myths